It is obvious that the game is naturally over in RPGs when the party is defeated in battle and the story wouldn't go as planned.

 Phantasy Star Universe: In the story mode, the defeat of hero Ethan Waber ends the game, unless your party members are able to revive him.

-In the RPG Okage: Shadow King, if the main protagonist Ari is KO'd in battle, it results in an automatic Game Over even if the other party members are alive and revival items/abilities are available.
+In the RPG Okage: Shadow King, if the main protagonist Ari is KO'd in battle, it results in an automatic Game Over, even if the other party members are alive and revival items/abilities are available.

 Understandable, considering Evil King Stan is using Ari as a vessel.
 If Ari goes down, Stan can't do a damn thing and his teammates will probably forget about him.

-Done in Mystic Ark, though it's somewhat justified as that the main character is the only one who can directly control the power of the Arks, which is the only think that makes your allies able to fight.
+Done in Mystic Ark, though it's somewhat justified as that the main character is the only one who can directly control the power of the Arks, which is the only thing that makes your allies able to fight.
 Since dying just takes you back to the last place you saved, one can assume that either your team or the power of the Crystal warps you back.

-In Lufia The Legend Returns, you can have up to 9 characters in battle at a time.
+In Lufia: The Legend Returns, you can have up to 9 characters in battle at a time.
 They will be displayed on the screen in a 3x3 grid.
 If the first character in each vertical row dies, the game ends, regardless of what condition the rest of the party is in, and the fact that reviving characters in this game is incredibly easy.
 Even more interestingly, you can get this game over even if the main character is still alive!

 Arcana has this rule, with a twist: If any character other than an elemental spirit dies, it's automatic game over.
 Granted, there's no item to bring anyone back to life and all the characters will be used at the end to help you reach the Big Bad, so they do need to be kept alive for that reason.